clonesec/osCollect_Sharing/README.markdown

   start on runlevel [2345]
 ```

-To start the Sharing server:
+After installing the osCollect_Sharing application (see below), you may start the Sharing server using:

 ```
 sudo service sharing start
 ```

-## Install the Ruby on Rails web application osCollect
+## Install the Ruby on Rails web application osCollect_Sharing

 1. log in as the **oscollectsharing** (i.e. the rails app user, but not **root**)
   * this is the user that executes the rails app